mak3r/matrix-portal-billboard-ble/README.md

 # A Billboard for Matrix Portal
 This is a simple application which will display a choice of text or images on the Adafruit Matrix Portal 32x64 display.
 It sets up the Matrix Portal to display the content in (content.json)[matrixportal/content.json].
-Content can be switched by using the up/down buttons on the MatrixPortal or by connecting a BLE device and sending uart commands 'n'ext or 'p'revious.
+Content can be switched by using the up/down buttons on the MatrixPortal or by connecting a BLE central device and sending uart commands 'n'ext or 'p'revious.
 This was originally a branch of https://github.com/mak3r/matrix-portal-billboard however it is not possible to use the MatrixPortal API with BLE (only with WiFi).
 To accomdate the changes a new repo was required.

 ## Quick Start